AwalaApp/specs/rs003-key-agreement.md

    - `subjectPublicKey` MUST be K<sub>b,1</sub><sup>public</sup>.
 - The Subject Key Identifier extension MUST be K<sub>b,1</sub><sup>id</sup>.

-Note that the expiry date of the certificate MUST reflect that initial DH keys cannot last more than 60 days.
+Note that the expiry date of the certificate MUST reflect any constraint imposed by this specification.

 ## CMS Enveloped-Data Representation